Built on their brand new Ampere architecture, NVIDIA’s popular RTX 3000 series is finally here and appears to have already exceeded expectations.

 In comparison to the previous generation’s ROG Strix card, which was pretty big in its own right, this model is significantly larger.
 This might have been expected due to the RTX 3080’s massive performance upgrade.
 Needless to say, it’s bigger than the Founders Edition, but it’s worth pointing out that, although it technically only needs two slots, this is a 3-slot card.

-As you might have assumed, this card also has three 8-pin power connectors, which are necessary for the power required to overclock this card properly.
+As you might have guessed, this card also has three 8-pin power connectors, which are crucial for the power required to overclock this card properly.

 Our Thoughts